Independent forex education Free professional tools Unbiased broker reviews

 Credentials & Written by

-Marcus has covered global FX and CFD markets for over 12 years, with a focus on how regulation, execution quality, and macro drivers affect retail traders.
-He previously contributed to independent research notes on broker disclosures and risk warnings.
-Editorial stance: evidence-led explanations, no guaranteed-return language.
+Marcus is the founder and profit-share editorial partner of ForexTradeLab.
+He has covered global FX and CFD markets for over 12 years, with a focus on how regulation, execution quality, macro drivers, and broker disclosures affect retail traders.
+His commercial interest is disclosed on affiliate pages; his editorial rule is evidence-led explanations, transparent risk warnings, and no guaranteed-return language.

-CISI Level 3 — Certificate in International Wealth & Investment Management, 2017 12+ years covering FX/CFD markets for independent publications CySEC regulatory framework specialist — broker compliance audits since 2015
+Founder and profit-share editorial partner at ForexTradeLab CISI Level 3 — Certificate in International Wealth & Investment Management, 2017 12+ years covering FX/CFD markets for independent publications CySEC regulatory framework specialist — broker compliance audits since 2015

 Regulation & broker safety Macro & FX drivers Risk disclosure